DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-4/content.md

 Yes.
 You read that right.
 No more Beta-3 patches.
-_aaand my computer bluescreened after writing that line. yum. what a great sign. oh well, roll the wip notice-_
+_aaand my computer bluescreened after writing that line. yum. what a great sign. oh well._

 > [!NOTE]
 > **You can download this release from [our GitHub Releases page](https://github.com/DeadCodeGames/DeadForge/releases/tag/v2.0.0-Beta-4)**.
 This article will be updated to contain more details soon.